seagle0128/doom-modeline/README.md

 - An indicator for party parrot
 - An indicator for PDF page number with `pdf-tools`
 - An indicator for markdown/org preview with `grip`
-- An indicator for battery status with `fancy-battery`
 - Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with `project`, `find-file-in-project` and `projectile`.
 - New mode-line for `Info-mode` buffers